Skip to main content

 Value Streams and Processes

 Value Steams and Processes is a dimension that is applied to the entire service value system and is concerned with how the various parts of the organization work in an integrated and coordinated way to ensure value creation.
 Value streams and processes are sets of defined activities.
-Value streams represent a macro level view of activities and are artificially simple enough to reflect the flow of information and materials.
-This high level (macro) view makes it easier to identify and better yet to address waste.
-A process is a lower-level-view and defines the sequence of activities and decision points needed to fulfill the activities in the value stream.
+Value streams represent a macro-level view of activities and are artificially simple enough to reflect the flow of information and materials.
+This high-level (macro) view makes it easier to identify and better yet to address waste.
+A process is a lower-level view and defines the sequence of activities and decision points needed to fulfill the activities in the value stream.
 Business requirements are dynamic and therefore we must be consistently improving our service value system to ensure that the organization achieves its objectives in an optimal way.

-Peter Senge, a scientist and senior lecturer at the MIT Sloan School of Management says it best. “…Vision without systems thinking end up painting lovely pictures of the future with no deep understanding of the forces that must be mastered to move from here to there.”
+Peter Senge, a scientist and senior lecturer at the MIT Sloan School of Management says it best. “…Vision without systems thinking ends up painting lovely pictures of the future with no deep understanding of the forces that must be mastered to move from here to there.”
 Master the forces!

 Comments